-

 As an institutional design of corporate governance, we have adopted the "Company with a Board of Corporate Auditors" system.

 The Board of Corporate Auditors consists of four corporate auditors, including two outside corporate auditors who are independent of management, and is chaired by a full-time corporate auditor.
 The Board of Corporate Auditors meets monthly in principle to monitor the appropriateness of the decision-making process of directors and the status of management execution.
 Corporate auditors attend important meetings (Board of Directors meetings, Group Risk Management Committee meetings, etc.) to provide opinions and recommendations, and appropriately fulfill their monitoring function to realize sound management through audits based on audit policies, allocation of duties, etc. They also receive reports from the accounting auditors on the audit system and audit plans, the status of audit implementation, and the content of audits.
 They confirm audit methods, audit status, etc. by accompanying or remotely monitoring the accounting auditors on their visits to group companies.
 In addition, the corporate auditors receive explanations of audit plans and reports on audit results from the internal audit department.
 In addition, corporate auditors regularly exchange opinions with the president and outside directors.
 The corporate auditors work closely and regularly with the accounting auditors and the internal audit division to improve the effectiveness and efficiency of audits of the directors' performance of their duties.
+The Board of Corporate Auditors convened 14 times during fiscal year 2024.

 ■Major Items Discussed by the Board of Corporate Auditors